“The Galaxy Fold still proves foldable phones are going to be the next big thing.”

-I’d usually say 12GB of RAM is overkill, but considering this may be one of the few smartphones you’ll be using to multitask with other apps open, it’s perhaps a little more warranted on this phone than any other.
+I’d usually say 12GB of RAM is overkill, but considering this may be one of the few smartphones you’ll be using to multitask with other apps open, it’s a little more warranted on this device than any other.
 I haven’t run into any issues with performance on the Galaxy Fold.
 Multitasking poses no problem, and games like Pako Forever, Alto’s Odyssey, and PUBG: Mobile run well on the 7.3-inch screen.

 Here are a few benchmark results:

-- AnTuTu 3DBench: 351,304
+- AnTuTu 3DBench: 361,857

-- Geekbench 4 CPU: 3,320 single-core; 10,480 multi-core
+- Geekbench 4 CPU: 575 single-core; 2,240 multi-core

-- 3DMark Sling Shot Extreme: 4,738 (Vulkan)
+- 3DMark Sling Shot Extreme: 4858 Vulkan; 5,571 OpenGL

 Live Focus, Samsung’s portrait mode that adds a blur effect behind a subject, works best in broad daylight.
 It doesn’t do the best job outlining the subject and details aren’t as strong, but when it works, the result is solid.

 On top of all this, you can capture 4K HDR video, which offers a cinematic and colorful look to your videos, and there’s a Super Steady mode that sacrifices some image quality for smooth shots.
-I did notice stutter when swapping between the three camera lenses on the rear when filming.

 The 10-megapixel cameras — above the unfolded and folded front screens — take average selfies.
-Detail is often lacking when compared to selfies from the Pixel 3, and I’ve often run into overexposed backgrounds.
+Detail is often lacking when compared to selfies from the iPhone 11 or Pixel 3, and I’ve often run into overexposed backgrounds.
 You’ll want to use the selfie camera on the inner screen — the one with the extra depth-sensing camera — as Live Focus selfies are a little better.
 There’s better accuracy with the blur, and photos are generally more vibrant.
 These selfie cameras can capture 4K UHD video if you plan on vlogging in high quality.

 It’s not the best camera system, but the six cameras on the Galaxy Fold will satisfy, and its versatility means you have more ways than one to take a photo.

-Great battery life
+Good battery life

 In our battery test, where we played a 1080p YouTube video over Wi-Fi with max brightness (on the larger screen), the Galaxy Fold lasted for 14 hours and 10 minutes.
 Impressive.
-That’s our second-best score to date, sitting just behind the Huawei P30 Pro.
+That’s our second-best score to date, still sitting just behind the Huawei P30 Pro.